udevbe/greenfield/README.md

   serverConfig: {
     httpServer: {
       // The schema to use when connecting to this endpoint.
 This is required to inform other endpoints when doing direct
-      // endpoint to endpoint transfers.
+      // endpoint to endpoint copy-paste transfers.
 Valid values are 'ws:' or 'wss:'.
       protocol: 'ws:',
       // Hostname argument, see https://nodejs.org/api/net.html#net_server_listen_port_host_backlog_callback for details
       hostname: 'localhost',